hcg-leo/nixos-server/README.md

 ### the files and what they configure

 - `configuration.nix` — entry point, imports everything below plus `hardware-configuration.nix` and `networking.nix`
+- `abyss.nix` — css code for jellyfin theme
 - `alias.nix` — shell aliases for rebuilding, editing configs and managing the minecraft server
+- `duckdnd.nix` — static ip for the whole server
 - `minecraft.nix` — a paper server in a podman container, 6gb ram, ports 25565/tcp + 24454/udp
 - `minecraft-backup.nix` — nightly timer: stop the server, rclone sync `/var/lib/minecraft` to google drive, start it back up
 - `media.nix` — jellyfin + qbittorrent, plus the shared `media` group and storage under `/mnt/storage`